Örebro SK: The Dahlkvist era – Örebro SK back in the top flight (1988–1999)

+Flag with the ÖSK crest being waved in 1989.

 The next attempt in 1988 would be more successful.
 Before the season, Zetterlund brought Sven Dahlkvist to ÖSK from his former club AIK.
 Dahlkvist, player of the year in Sweden in 1984, was one of the highest profile signings in club history, and became a club icon as player and coach.
 Simultaneous with the club's 80th anniversary, ÖSK secured the long-awaited promotion back to Allsvenskan.
 At the same time Örebro SK Fotboll became independent from Örebro SK and organized as a club focused solely on football. Örebro SK Ungdom was also formed to cater for the junior age groups.

 Örebro SK's comeback was successful, and the club immediately established itself as a team subscribing to top positions in Allsvenskan.
 Already in the first year, ÖSK qualified for the play-offs (fourth) for the championship but lost the semi-final against IFK Norrköping.
 In 1990 the club was able to yet again reach the semi-finals (finishing third) but this time IFK Göteborg proved too strong in a nerve-racking play-off were IFK Göteborg keeper Thomas Ravelli made one of the saves of his career on a header from the home team captain Sven Dahlkvist.

 In 1991 a new league system was introduced.
 In the new 10-team league, the club finished runners up (second to IFK Göteborg only on goal difference) but dropped to third in the Mästerskapsserien between the top six teams.
 The strong results of ÖSK were very much thanks to new striker Miroslaw Kubisztal, signed from GKS Katowice in Poland.
 "Miro" or "Kuba" soon became a big home crowd favourite, and still today the ÖSK fans are called "Kubanerna" as a tribute to the Pole.

 The impressive performance in the previous season also earned Örebro its debut in the 1991/1992 UEFA cup. ÖSK were however unfortunate enough to draw champions-to-be Ajax already in the first round.
 After holding the Dutch team goalless for 60 minutes in the first leg, ÖSK in the end lost 3–0 and then lost 1–0 in the second leg at home.